metadaddy/b2-transcoder-front-end/b2-transcoder-worker/README.md

     B2_ENDPOINT_URL="<for example: https://s3.us-west-001.backblazeb2.com>"
     B2_APPLICATION_KEY_ID="<your B2 application key ID>"
     B2_APPLICATION_KEY="<your B2 application key>"
-    BUCKET_NAME="<your B2 bucket>"
+    BUCKET_NAME="<your private B2 bucket, for uploaded videos>"
     ```

 ## Run the Worker App

 * `flask run` to run the app in the Flask development server.

-    You may change the interface and port to which the app binds with the `-h/--host` and `-p/--port` options.
+    You may change the interface and port to which the worker app binds with the `-h/--host` and `-p/--port` options.
 For example, to listen on the standard HTTP port on all interfaces, you would use:

     ```bash
     flask run -h 0.0.0.0 -p 80